Shane Dronett: Professional career

-In the 1992 NFL Draft, the Denver Broncos selected Dronett in the second round.
+In the 1992 NFL draft, the Denver Broncos selected Dronett in the second round.
 He remained with the Broncos for four seasons, playing all 16 games in his first year.
-Dronett played for both the Atlanta Falcons and the Detroit Lions in 1996, playing 12 games total (5 for the Falcons, 7 for the Lions.)
+He played defensive end during his first three seasons.
+He became a free agent at the end of the 1994 season and re-signed with the Broncos, and played defensive tackle for the 1995 season.